 The field of massage therapy is very diverse.
 There are a number of techniques that fall under the heading of massage therapy.
 These are the techniques I use in my San Antonio Massage Therapy and Bodywork pracitce as a Licensed Massage Therapist (LMT) and Certified Neuromuscular Therapist (CNMT) to relax you, relieve you of stress, and reduce or eliminate pain:

 Swedish Massage: This is the relaxing, stress-reducing type of massage most people think about when they want a massage.
 Swedish massage includes gliding, kneading, and striking strokes as well as friction strokes, stretching, joint movements, gentle shaking, and rocking.
 Generally, Swedish massage is a full-body massage and is very relaxing and has therapeutic benefits.
 Swedish Massage technique can also focus on one area of the body such as the back if that is the client's desire.
 Swedish Massage sessions are typically 1 hour to 90 minutes, but can be shorter or longer as desired.
 How often should you get massage?
-Click here to find out.
+Find out more about Massage Frequency here

 Neuromuscular Therapy: Also called NMT or sometimes Trigger Point Therapy.
 Neuromuscular Therapy is a system of soft tissue manipulation techniques that seek to balance the nervous system with the musculoskeletal system.
 This is one of the methods I use to help clients experiencing pain and it's very gentle and effective.
 Stated in simplest terms, I release trigger points in muscles, and help correct muscular imbalances that can cause pain and discomfort.
 Additionally, Neuromuscular Therapy uses soft tissue manipulations on tendons and other connective tissue to assist in muscle balance.
 Neuromuscular Therapy also addresses nerve pain caused by pressure from soft tissues including muscles, fascia, and tendons.
 Neuromuscular Therapy is effective in helping with conditions such as Carpal Tunnel Syndrome (CTS), Temporomandibular Joint Dysfunction (TMJD), Back pain, Neck pain, Scoliosis, Sciatica, Fibromyalgia (FMS), and Migraines.
 More About NMT for Therapists or an NMT Article for Clients